smontanaro/polly/README.md

 https://mail.python.org/pipermail/python-list/2014-August/677475.html

-I don't play Dungeons & Dragons, so I needed another way to build a dictionary.
-It occurred to me that selecting various messages from a large body of messages on an IMAP server might work.
-I'm a Gmail user, so it was easy to create a filter which labeled messages sent to a number of public mailing lists and Internet forums as "polly", then point a program at that "folder" and collect common words to use as the basis of a simple random XKCD 936 password generator.
+In that game, Polly is a parrot who listens to the chatter and spits out passwords when asked.
+I thought it was an excellent idea, but as I don't play Dungeons & Dragons, I needed another way to build a dictionary of common words.
+It occurred to me that searching messages from an IMAP server for commonly used words might work.
+I'm a Gmail user, so it was easy to create a new filter which labeled messages sent to a number of public mailing lists and Internet forums as "polly".
+Instant corpus!
+The polly program is pointed at the polly "folder" on my Gmail account and collects common words to use as the basis of a simple random XKCD 936 password generator.

+Run "python polly.py -h" to get a brief description of how to run the program.